 Dr. Rea is a teacher by training and by heart.
-Prior to becoming a sociologist, he earned a Master of Arts in Teaching at Clark University and taught high school physics, math, and general science for four years.
-Students, be warned: Dr. Rea’s courses will force you to think deeply and broadly about the ideas covered, including by forcing you to interrogate, generate, and evaluate your own explanations, often collaboratively with your peers in the classroom.
-You can also count on grappling with critical questions of justice and equity – we cannot expect to understand public affairs without tackling these issues head-on.
+Prior to becoming a sociologist, he earned a Master of Arts in Teaching at Clark University and taught high school physics, math, and introductory science courses for four years.
+Students, be warned: Dr. Rea’s courses will force you to think deeply and broadly about the ideas covered, hopefully in unexpected ways.
+You can also count on grappling with critical questions of justice and equity – we cannot expect to understand sociology, social science broadly, or international and public affairs without tackling these issues head-on.

 Introduction to Public Affairs (online) (PUB AFRS 2110)